 Removable tip & tubing for clean experiments

 A clean environment is essential to in situ microscopy and the modularity of the Sample Holder allows for all components that come into contact with the reaction gases to be replaced or cleaned on-site by the user.
 This includes the gas tubing, metal tip & lid, O-rings and consumable Nano-Reactor.
 The holder meets the X-Rays safety requirements of all TEM manufacturers.

-Gas Supply System
+Gas Supply Systems

 Precise and fast control of your gas experiment